 How to see the school

 There are two options for those wanting to discover more of the iconic Spanish Riding School in Vienna.
-You can buy tickets for one the spectacular performances, allowing you to watch the incredibly specialised classical talents of both the horses and the riders within the magnificent Winter Riding School.
+You can buy tickets for one of the spectacular performances, allowing you to watch the incredibly specialized classical talents of both the horses and the riders within the magnificent Winter Riding School.

-Alternatively, you can choose to go on a guided tour of the school, on which you'll learn all about the horses and the history of the institution, and even get to see the horses in their stables, as well as admiring the beautiful architecture of the building.
+Alternatively, you can choose to go on a guided tour of the school, on which you'll learn all about the horses and the history of the institution, and even get to see the horses in their stables, as well as admire the building's beautiful architecture.

 Guided tour: 2 pm, 3 pm and 4 pm (almost every day)